SafaErden/Mastermind/README.md

 ## 🧐 About <a name = "about"></a>

-<h3 align="center"> In this project, I built the Battleship game by using ruby.
+<h3 align="center"> In this project, I built the Mastermind game by using ruby.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.</h3>

 - If you want to play it online, visit [this repl link](https://repl.it/@SafaErden/Mastermind) to reach and play my Masterming game online.